In an industry constantly focused on where it's going, one group set out to preserve where it's been.

 Video games aren't made to last.

-The vast majority of floppy discs aren't readable by today's computers.
+The vast majority of floppy disks aren't readable by today's computers.
 Hardly a year goes by before another online game disconnects its servers, closing its doors to faithful players.
 Small teams of independent developers release their titles on digital marketplaces without any physical copies to accompany them.

 In a digital age where data erodes faster than it can be stored, the collected creativity of thousands of developers could someday be lost for good — unless we find a way to preserve it.